SIMPACT: Simulation-Enabled Action Planning using Vision-Language Models: Experiments

 \subsection{Results}

-Table~\ref{tab:main_results} shows the success rates of our method in comparison with baseline approaches.
-Overall, our method consistently outperforms baseline methods across all evaluated tasks, highlighting its strong performance in challenging tasks that require fine-grained, physics-aware manipulation.
-Fig.~\ref{fig:qualitative} shows simulation and real-world rollouts of three of our five tasks.
+Table~\ref{tab:main_results} shows the success rates of our method compared to baseline approaches.
+Overall, our method consistently outperforms baseline methods across all evaluated tasks, highlighting its strong performance on challenging, physics-aware, fine-grained manipulation tasks.
+Fig.~\ref{fig:qualitative} shows simulation and real-world rollouts of six of our seven tasks.

 From the table, the VLA model $\pi_{0.5}$ consistently fails on all tasks.
 While we observe that $\pi_{0.5}$ can sometimes generate actions that approach the target object, it fails to complete the manipulation.
 This is because while VLA models can perform zero-shot on tasks similar to those seen during training, they generalize poorly to out-of-domain, challenging tasks used in our experiment.
-VLM-based methods, VoxPoser and MOKA, leveraging VLM's strong scene-understanding and reasoning capabilities, achieve non-zero success rates on tasks such as \emph{bowl stacking} and \emph{shape rope}.
+VLM-based methods, VoxPoser and MOKA, leveraging VLM's strong scene-understanding and reasoning capabilities, achieve non-zero success rates on tasks such as \emph{bowl stacking}, \emph{shape rope} and \emph{sweeping}.
 However, they struggle with tasks that require precise action planning, where small errors, such as pushing the wrong part of an object (in \emph{non-toppling push}) or squeezing an incorrect region of deformable materials (in \emph{shape dough}) lead to failures, as shown in Fig.~\ref{fig:comparison}.
-In contrast, our method integrates simulation-enabled reasoning with VLMs, enabling the robot to iteratively refine its action plan using simulation rollouts as context.
+In contrast, our method integrates simulation-enabled reasoning with VLM, enabling the robot to iteratively refine its action plan using simulation rollouts as context.
 This enables the system to identify and avoid physically unstable or ineffective strategies.
 For example, in \emph{non-toppling push}, the simulation shows that pushing near the top of the carton would cause toppling, so the system adapts by pushing from a more stable point, as shown in Fig.~\ref{fig:action_optimize}.